rrwick/Addivox/docs/docs/support_and_feedback.md

 # Support and feedback

-If you find a bug, have a feature request, or want to ask a question, please use the Addivox feedback links:
+If you find a bug, have a feature request, or want to ask a question, please use the Addivox GitHub issues page:

 - [Bug report](https://github.com/rrwick/Addivox/issues/new?template=bug_report.md)
 - [Feature request](https://github.com/rrwick/Addivox/issues/new?template=feature_request.md)